 It is important that you stay on top of grooming whichever hypoallergenic pup you go for.
 Nutritional help such as skin and coat supplements can ensure your pick of the pack keeps their coat shiny.

 We’ve made it easy for you and put together a collection of hypoallergenic dog breeds that are less likely to affect your allergies.
 Typically, small to medium sized dogs are most hypoallergenic!

 These stubborn but playful creatures make wonderful pets.
 Basenji’s are popular amongst the non shedding dog breeds - being self groomers; their overall grooming needs are low.
 You’ll fall in love with their yodel rather than a bark too!

 These sheep-like pups are affectionate little souls.
 They love to be in a family and around children.
 Their woolly and tight curls ensure that dander keeps trapped in until groomed and brushed out.
 They need regular attention with this though as their coats can become matted if not given some love!
-Click here for another quick and easy way to keep their coats shiny.
+Omega 3 is a quick and easy way to keep their coats shiny.

 WEST HIGHLAND TERRIER

 Active, friendly and a family dog are just a couple of words that spring to mind with these little beauties.
 Westies make fantastic hypoallergenic dogs if you’re looking to expand your family, with next to no shedding.
 Their grooming demands are slightly higher than the average though to keep that coat soft and shiny!

 Don’t be fooled by that ball of fluffiness!
 The Bichon Frise is a small pup and has a famous wool-like coat but shedding is practically non existent.
 This popular dog will bring your life extra cuteness and a heap of personality to go with it!